MarcelRocha/portfolio_data_science/README.md

 # Contents

 * ## Machine Learning
     * [Predicting Math Marks for Enem-2016](https://github.com/MarcelRocha/portfolio_data_science/tree/master/enem_regression): A model to predict the math marks of the national exam Enem which enable a student to apply for a spot in several public and private universities in Brazil.
 This was a challenge to apply for the 2 month Aceleradev - Data Science program offered by Codenation and sponsored by several companies.
-In this challenge I got a mark of 93.87.
+In this challenge my score was 93.36%.

     * [Supervised Learning: Testers in Enem-2016](https://github.com/MarcelRocha/portfolio_data_science/tree/master/enem_classification): Testing out several different supervised learning algorithms to build a model that accurately predicts whether a student took the Enem exam only to test his/her skills.